 Anyone who was injured in a rideshare accident that was not caused by them is eligible to file for compensation.

 Filing a Claim as a Rideshare Passenger

-Unless you were acting egregiously, as a rideshare passenger, it’s a fair bet you didn’t play a role in any accident.
+Unless you were acting egregiously, as a rideshare passenger, it’s a fair bet you didn’t play a role in the accident.
 This is good news when it comes to filing and winning an injury claim.
 However, you will still need the evidence we mentioned above to show you were a passenger in a rideshare car during an accident.
 Be sure to take screenshots of your app that include the time and show your ride receipt.

 As a rideshare passenger, Uber and Lyft will cover your damages if your car was hit by another driver who either does not have insurance or whose policy limits are too low to address your full claim.
 In other words, there’s no need to worry if you don’t have car insurance.
-No matter what happens, our attorneys can help you figure out how to file a claim.
+No matter what happens, our Fort Lauderdale attorneys can help you figure out how to file a claim.

 Drivers or Passengers in Other Vehicles